jonenn/Todo/README.md

 -  Custom Hooks: Developing reusable hooks to encapsulate logic for state management, data fetching, and other functionalities, streamlining component code and enhancing reusability.

+-  React Portals: Utilizing portals to render components outside of their parent hierarchy, enabling flexible modal dialogs and tooltips that enhance the user experience without disrupting the DOM structure.

 ## Table of Contents

 1. [Features](#features)